Baby formula shortage fueling spike in milk bank interest

 She said in the past she has shipped her frozen milk in special containers to Denver, but this time, her local hospital is taking the donations and she can just drop them off.

-It’s not just donors, though.
+It’s not only donors, though.
 Parents desperately seeking nutrition for their babies are pursuing milk banks as well.

 At the Massachusetts milk bank, about 30 people called looking for milk because they couldn’t find their baby’s usual formula, Youngblood said.
 That’s up from nearly no calls at all, since the milk bank typically serves hospitals.